Blotch3D/Blotch3D/README.md

 M41 M42 M43 M44

-Besides the ability to multiply entire matrices (as mentioned at the beginning of this section), you can also divide (i.e. multiply by the matrix inverse) entire matrices to, for example, solve for a matrix that was used in a previous matrix multiply, or otherwise isolate one operation from another.
+Besides the ability to multiply entire matrices (as mentioned at the beginning of this section), you can also divide (i.e. multiply by a matrix inverse) matrices to, for example, solve for a matrix that was used in a previous matrix multiply, or otherwise isolate one operation from another.
 Welcome to linear algebra!
 We won't get in to how matrix multiplication and division specifically process the individual elements of the matrix because the Matrix class already provides those functions.

 As was previously mentioned, each sprite has a matrix describing how that sprite and its children are transformed from the parent sprite's